Tatiana Woollaston: Snooker referee

-At the 2011 Paul Hunter Classic in Germany, Woollaston made her television debut live on Eurosport.
-She refereed the match between Ken Doherty and Passakorn Suwannawat.
-Woollaston will work at all coming Players Tour Championship events in 2011/2012 season.
+In 2011, Woollaston qualified as a Class 2 snooker referee, and joined EASB as an official referee.

+She refereed her 1st Triple Crown final at the 2024 UK Championship.

 Personal life

 She graduated from Belarus State Economic University, where she studied finance, banking and credit.
 She received a master's degree in economics.
 Before moving to the UK, she worked as a teacher at Belarus State Economic University in Minsk.

 She married Ben Woollaston, a professional snooker player, in June 2011.
-Later that year she moved to the UK and now lives with her husband in Leicester, England.
+Later that year, she moved to the UK, and now lives with her husband in Leicester, England.
 Her husband had won the Players Tour Championship event three in Sheffield the day before she moved to the UK.
 They have two sons, born on 8 November 2012 and 21 October 2017.